|

 Character of John Adams, Esq., President of the United States.

-Alexander Hamilton and Aaron Burr hated each other's guts since
+Vice President Aaron Burr had hated each other's guts since

 quite a while.
-Aaron Burr then became outraged at something Alex
+Aaron Burr then became outraged at something Hamilton

 allegedly had said at a dinner party, of all serious events.

-mortally wounded, Alex went down.
-He died the next day, on July 12, 1804, in New York,
+mortally wounded, Alexander Hamilton went down.
+Hamilton died the next day, on July 12, 1804, in New York,

 NY, and was buried in Trinity Churchyard in